AlexGoesCode/alexgoescode/readme.md

 ✨ I am Vaclav - a Web Developer based in Berlin, nice to meet you.

 <p>💭 Currently working on my most recent project "BobbleHeads - twisted e-commerce",<br>
+It is made with MERN-Stack: React, Node.js, Express.js, MongoDB.<br>
-which still needs some styles polishing, better responsivness and a deployment.</p>
+The app is functional, but still needs some styles polishing,<br>
+better responsivness, few extra features and a deployment.</p>

 <p>It is a satirical e-commerce style webshop, which is<br>
 selling funny figures of politicians and powerful people.</p>